How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

 In a feed dominated by text-based posts and company announcements, a well-made vertical video is impossible to ignore.
 While LinkedIn is a professional network, the people using it are the same people scrolling TikTok and Instagram.
 They’ve been trained to consume and enjoy short, snappy video content.
-Bringing that format to a professional context can give you a massive advantage.
+Bringing that format to a professional context can give you a massive advantage to grow your brand on LinkedIn.

 Here’s why it works so well: